iTahecayTuzejen/qb-phone-pro/README.md

 ---

-🚀 Enhance your FiveM server today with **qb-phone-v2** – Free for all, Premium for those who want the next level!
+🚀 Enhance your FiveM server today with **qb-phone pro** – Free for all, Premium for those who want the next level!